-Poets C, Zimmermann L, Hellström-Westas L, Buonocore G, Hallman M, Lista G, van Kaam A, Kramer B
+Poets C, Zimmermann LJI, Hellström-Westas L, Buonocore G, Hallman M, Lista G, van Kaam A, Kramer B

 Target group

-Very preterm and particularly extremely preterm infants, small for gestational age infants, and parents
+Very preterm and particularly extremely preterm infants, intrauterine growth restricted (IUGR) and small-for-gestational-age (SGA) infants, and parents

 User group